wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## How API Discovery works?

-API Discovery relies on statistics and uses sophisticated algorithms to generate up-to-date API specs based on the actual API usage.
+API Discovery relies on request statistics and uses sophisticated algorithms to generate up-to-date API specs based on the actual API usage.

 ### Hybrid approach